huanlui/linux-shell-jupyter-notebooks/README.md

 # Linux shell Jupyter Notebooks
 A set of Linux shell exercises explained by using Jupyter Notebooks.
-They are base on exercises proposed at 12th Edition of Data Science Master by [KSchool](https://kschool.com/) .
+They are based on exercises proposed at 12th Edition of Data Science Master by [KSchool](https://kschool.com/) .

+The notebooks (extension .ipynb) can be opened directly from Github.
+Please, it you experiment some problem opening it, try doing it from an incognito window.

+If you want to edit and play with the notebooks, I recommend you to follow de installation notes below.

 # Jupyter Notebooks installation